Farmers Markets & Produce Stands - Tri-Cities WA Guide

 - Two Sisters Honey (Facebook) - honey, soap, and beeswax

-Other Products Produced in the Tri-Cities WA Region
+Other Products Packaged in the Tri-Cities Region

 - Chukar Cherries - various products made from cherries - Prosser